openebs-archive/openebs-docs/docs/prerequisites.md

 **Verify iSCSI is configured**

-If iSCSI is already installed on your host,check that initiator name is configured and iSCSI service is running using the following commands.
+If iSCSI is already installed on your host, check that initiator name is configured and iSCSI service is running using the following commands.

 ```
 sudo cat /etc/iscsi/initiatorname.iscsi